Senior Vice President, Production Innovation

 History at ESPN

 Drake was named senior vice president & executive producer, event production for ESPN in April 2000.
 In 2005, he added responsibility for sports programming on ABC.
 He oversaw all of ESPN on ABC, ESPN and ESPN2’s remote production efforts, more than 6,000 hours per year.
 In December 2008, he added oversight of ESPN Regional Television event productions.

-Drake has won a total of 13 Sports Emmy Awards for productions he spearheaded.
+Drake has won more than 15 Sports Emmy Awards for productions he spearheaded.
 He helped build and solidify ESPN’s position as a production leader, driving a variety of innovations including the critically acclaimed “1st and Ten” line for football and the “K Zone” for baseball telecasts, both Sports Emmy winners.

 Drake, who joined the network as a producer/director in October 1980, has held various positions in the production department.
 In 1989, he was named coordinating producer and was promoted to senior coordinating producer in 1992 and to vice president, remote production in November 1996.

 Drake has produced virtually every sport that ESPN has televised.
 Drake spent six months in Australia working on ESPN’s production of the 1987 America’s Cup.
 He subsequently produced ESPN’s America’s Cup coverage in 1988, ’92 and ’95.
 Drake was instrumental in ESPN’s successful undertaking of Major League Baseball production in 1990, which included 11 telecasts per week and the network’s extensive studio electronic cut-in operation.
 Also, in 1988 he directed ABC’s bobsled and luge coverage at the Winter Olympic Games from Calgary.